normalize_names() normalizes file and directory names to make them

 - path

-(Optional) A
+(optional) A

-(Optional) A
+(optional) A

-string with a regular expression to filter files/directories to rename (Default:"^README|^OFL.txt$|^DESCRIPTION|^Google README.txt$"
+characterstring with a regular expression to filter files/directories to rename (default:"^README|^OFL.txt$|^DESCRIPTION|^Google README.txt$").- invert

-(Optional) A
+(optional) A

-flag indicating if the regular expression inregex
+logicalflag indicating if the regular expression inregexshould be negated (default:TRUE).- ...

-(Optional) Additional arguments to be passed to
+(optional) Additional arguments to be passed to

-while listing files/directories to rename.
+dir_ls()while listing files/directories to rename.

 See also